The main WCB-Alberta website and its online applications use

 more than 12 months have elapsed since the date of the accident.

-If the worker's original Section 56 rate plus applicable cost of living allowances (COLA) is higher than their calculated Section 61 rate, that original Section 56 rate will continue to be used.
+Use the Rate Tool in the Payment Assistant to confirm if the worker's original Section 56 weekly rate plus applicable cost of living allowances (COLA) is higher than what their calculated Section 61 weekly rate will be for the same effective date.
+If it is higher, that original Section weekly 56 rate will continue to be used, and the Sec 61 rate details should not be entered into the employment screen.

-As noted in the key information section above, when a worker’s date of accident was on or after September 1, 2018 up to and including December 31, 2020, their original (Section 56) rate was set on 90% of their actual net earnings.
-However, effective January 1, 2021, rates are set based on 90% of net earnings up to a yearly maximum.
+As noted in the Key information section above, when a worker’s date of accident was on or after January 1, 2021 (or before January 1, 2018), the rate was set based on 90% of net earnings up to a yearly maximum.
+However, if the date of accident was between September 1, 2018, and December 31, 2020, their original (Section 56) rate was set on 90% of their actual net earnings.

-This means if a worker who had their accident during this period experiences a recurrence on or after January 1, 2021, the earnings used to set the Section 61 rate will be subject to a maximum compensable earnings amount even though their original rate was not.
+This means if a worker who had their accident between September 1, 2018, and December 31, 2020,experiences a recurrence on or after January 1, 2021, the earnings used to set the Section 61 rate will be subject to a maximum compensable earnings amount even though their original rate was not.

 For example, a worker who was injured on November 1, 2019 had a Section 56 rate based on earnings of $150,000 per year.